 About us Click to get info

-- Great location – minutes from the City and close to Queen Elizabeth Olympic Park, Lee Valley, and Walthamstow Wetlands project
+- Great location: minutes from the City and close to Queen Elizabeth Olympic Park, Lee Valley, and Walthamstow Wetlands

-- Great culture – landmarks including the William Morris Gallery and Vestry House attracting local and international visitors
+- Great culture: we are London's first Borough of Culture.
+Landmarks include the William Morris Gallery and Vestry House that attract local and international visitors

-- A changing demographic – 56 per cent of residents in work are ABC1s.
-In a population of 265,800 the average age of residents is under 35, a third are under 25
+- A changing demographic: 56 per cent of residents in work are ABC1s.
+In a population of 271,000 the average age of residents is under 35, a third are under 25

 - Investment ready with planning frameworks in place, a new Design Charter adopted and a new team ready to do business

 Our plans Click to get info